Samsung heir appears at court for his bribery trial

 Lee stepped out of a van to a throng of journalists and made a brief comment but did not answer questions about the accusation he gave bribes to influence former South Korean President Park Geun-hye.

-“I feel very sorry for causing concerns for many people,” a somber Lee said, bowing his head and walking into the Seoul High Court as anti-Samsung protesters jeered.
+“I feel very sorry for causing concerns for many people,” a sombre Lee said, bowing his head and walking into the Seoul High Court as anti-Samsung protesters jeered.

-The Supreme Court overturned in August part of an appeals court bribery conviction against Samsung’s de facto chief, who had been given a two-and-a-half-year suspended sentence for seeking favors from former president Park.
+The Supreme Court overturned in August part of an appeals court bribery conviction against Samsung’s de facto chief, who had been given a two-and-a-half-year suspended sentence for seeking favours from former president Park.

 The court said the interpretation by the Seoul High Court on what constituted bribes by Samsung to Park was too narrow.